 Don’t run away yet!
 I know you are afraid.
 Let me explain why you should really try to rethink everything you know about Vim.

-- Writing with Vim is great.
-Try to understand seriously how it works and I promise you will be surprised.
+- Coding with Vim is great.
+Try to understand seriously how it works and I promise you will be very surprised.

 - Vanilla Vim has a lot of functionalities.
 You always learn something new.

 - Everything is highly configurable.
 Forget bloated preferences, here you just fine tune everything you want.

 - You are not restricted to any language.
 You want to code in

 Cwith the same editor with autocompletion, syntax highlighting and so on?
 Vim is perfect for that.